 32. Johnny B. Truant – Writer whose humor, irreverence, and inspiration hits right between the eyes

 Johnny’s story is fascinating to me, which is why he’s one of my idols.
 (Not in a creepy stalker sense but in an admiring sense.)
 Johnny has transformed his online business several times – he started as a blogger building websites for people.
-He found his writing voice and built a solid platform with a super-loyal following, and he is a frequent guest blogger on major sites, including Boost Blog Traffic.
+He found his writing voice and built a solid platform with a super-loyal following, and he is a frequent guest blogger on major sites, including Smart Blogger.
 Now he’s helping others become legendary while at the same time writing captivating, humorous fiction novels and producing podcasts like crazy.
 His strategy worked for him, and I think we can all learn from it.